Skip to content

 Connect2id

-In OAuth 2.0 the access that a token has to a protected resource is represented by the concept of “scope”.
-This guide explains the best practises for managing scopes with the Connect2id server.
+In OAuth 2.0, the access a token has to a protected resource is represented by the concept of “scope”.
+This guide explains the best practises for defining and managing scopes with the Connect2id server.

 1. Defining scopes

-The OAuth 2.0 authorisation framework in RFC 6749 defines the scope syntax as opaque space-delimited strings.
-This means that OAuth deployments are flexible to define the content of scope values.
+The OAuth 2.0 authorisation framework (RFC 6749) defines the scope syntax as a space-delimited list of opaque strings.
+Deployments are therefore free to define the semantics of scope values.

 What are the best practises?

-Use URIs or URNs to define the scope values:
+Use URIs or URNs to define scope values:

-• The URI domain together with a path component provides natural namespacing for the organisation and its various resources (web APIs).
+• Natural namespacing – The URI domain, together with a path component, provides automatic namespacing for an organisation and its resources (web APIs).

-• A path component can be used to signify an action or classes of actions.
+• Action indication – A path component can signify an action or a class of actions.

-• Optional parameters to the authorisation, such the amount to transfer in a financial transaction, can be specified in the URI query string.
+• Optional parameters – Parameters for the authorisation, such as the amount in a financial transaction, can be included in the URI query string.

-• You can use standard URI tools to construct and parse the scope values.
+• Standard URI handling – Standard URI tools can be used to construct and parse scope values.

 https://scopes.c2id.com/accounts/read